chess-centre/broadcasts/README.md

 This project has two key components:

-1. UI - React Application for displaying the Chess Data
+1. UI - React Application for displaying the Chess data

 ```$ npm start```

-2. Backend - Node Server to monitor pgn file changes produced by the LiveChess Viewer application
+1. Backend - Node server to monitor pgn file changes produced by the `DGT LiveChess` application

 ```$ npm run server```

 ### DGT

-The initial intension was to entirely use the LiveChess WebSocket API to list for move changes and directly send these to the `chessboard` component, hand wrap this entire client websocket connect in a React custom hook ie.
+The initial intention _was_ to use the LiveChess WebSocket API to list for move changes and directly stream these to a `Chessboard` component using the `chess.js` methods `.fen()` or `.load_pgn()`.
+This could then be abstracted into a clean React custom hook, something like:

 ```
 const { moves, clockTimes, playerInfo } = useDGT();
 ```

-This being an ideal API interface for building a clean React Component for displaying the chess position.
+This would be an ideal API for building a UI component which is focused purely on move display and game information.

-Unfortunately, this is far from easy to achieve.
-So a file reader intermit solution is currently in use, including an interval `fetch` to poll for pgn updates 🤢
+Unfortunately, this is far from easy to achieve after reading the documentation is being unable to attain the necessary data from the `feed` socket subscription.
+Therefore a file reader interm solution is currently in use, this includes an interval to `fetch` (poll) for pgn updates 🤢

 ### NEXT STEPS